First you may wonder, what IS homeopathy?

 —Before beginning any homeopathic protocol, it's good to start the day before by taking just one dose of camphor (200c) to “clear the slate” as Joette says.
 (This is especially good if you've been on other remedies that aren't working or on other medication — it's also used if you think you took a “wrong” remedy and you want to begin again with a new protocol.)

-–Also, this remedy brand is my favorite because not only are they one of Joette's recommended brands, you get more pills in each bottle.
-Note that when I order, I normally choose 40 for the pill size and 4 dram for the bottle size, but your homeopath may recommend something different.)
+–Also, this remedy brand is my favorite because not only are they one of Joette's recommended brands, you get more pills in each bottle so they're more economical.

 A note about homeopathic antidotes:

-—The following is from Joette Calabrese, my FAV homeopath:
+—The following is from Joette Calabrese, my favorite homeopath:

 Certain substances have been known to antidote (cancel out) homeopathic remedies, particularly in sensitive people.
 While small amounts of the following substances will likely not affect the action of your remedies, an undetermined amount may indeed do so.
 This means that it might best to avoid the following substances, particularly in large amounts, at least in the beginning of your protocol so that the remedies can act fully.